The Boxtrolls: Production

-In June 2008, Laika unveiled a slate of projects in development, among which was also an animated feature film adaptation of the Alan Snow novel Here Be Monsters!, eventually to become The Boxtrolls.
-The animation technique wasn't yet decided upon, but Anthony Stacchi was set to direct the film.
-Laika announced on February 7, 2013, that the adaptation would be their next 3D stop motion feature, under the title The Boxtrolls.
+In June 2008, Laika unveiled a slate of projects in development, among which was also an animated feature film adaptation of the 2005 Alan Snow novel Here Be Monsters!, eventually to become The Boxtrolls.
+The animation technique was not yet decided upon, but Anthony Stacchi was set to direct the film.
+Laika announced on February 7, 2013, that the adaptation would be their next 3D stop-motion feature, under the title The Boxtrolls.
 Directed by Stacchi and Graham Annable, Laika CEO Travis Knight noted that the biggest challenge of the film was to condense a 550-page novel down to a 90-minute film.
 Initially the film focused on all five species of creatures found in the original book, but Knight noted that the script "ultimately was hollow" with all the monsters, and that "it didn't really have anything to say."
 The team ended up focusing on the Boxtrolls as Knight thought "there was something that was really compelling about that group of characters".

 On February 7, 2013, Focus Features originally set the film for an October 17, 2014, release, In May 2013, the release date was changed to September 26, 2014.
 Focus Features holds worldwide distribution rights to The Boxtrolls, and Universal Pictures International released the movie overseas (with eOne Distribution handling Canada).